therapeutic approach

 philosophy

-In our work together, I invite you to explore these abandoned parts of self in a warm, welcoming environment that supports your intrapersonal and interpersonal development.
+In individual therapy, I invite you to explore the abandoned parts of self in a warm, welcoming environment that supports your intrapersonal and interpersonal development.
 I use a somatic approach grounded in mindfulness techniques such as breathing, meditation, and imagery, to cultivate deeper present-moment awareness.
 I believe that the therapy room is a safe space to build greater capacity in order to help you find a more grounded and centered place to meet the world.

 Therapeutic Topics